Alice Mary Weeks: Early life and family

-Alice Mary Dowse Weeks and her twin sister Eunice were born August 26, 1909 in Sherborn Massachusetts.
+Alice Mary Dowse Weeks and her twin sister Eunice were born August 26, 1909, in Sherborn Massachusetts.
 Alice's mother Jessie Parker Dowse was raised in Uxbridge, Massachusetts and attended Tufts University.
 Jessie worked as a teacher until marrying Arthur Dowse, who worked as a banker among other occupations.
-Alice's mother was an advocate for her children's education as well as women's rights and encouraged them to learn at a young age.
+Alice Weeks' mother was an advocate for her children's education, and encouraged them to learn at a young age, as well as being an advocate for women's rights.

 Alice married Dr. Albert Weeks, a long-term friend and companion, in May 1950.
 Albert, a petroleum geologist, encouraged Alice in her career and helped to motivate her to complete her dissertation.

 Education

 Alice, who was homeschooled in her early years, attended and graduated from Sawin Academy and Dowse High School in 1926.
 She then attended Tufts University, receiving a degree in science and mathematics and graduating cum laude in 1930.
 After teaching at the Lancaster school for girls for roughly two and a half years, she returned to Tufts to take several geology courses.
-Following the end of her time at Tufts, she attended Harvard University in Massachusetts for graduate school, where she received her master’s of science degree in 1934.
+Following the end of her time at Tufts, she attended Harvard University in Massachusetts for graduate school, where she received her master's of science degree in 1934.
 Due to financial instability, and the additional pressures of being a woman in science at Harvard, Weeks was unable to continue working towards her doctorate.
 Allegedly, she had to sit outside of classrooms for certain lectures that did not permit women to attend.
 She accepted a Research Fellowship at Bryn Mawr College, Pennsylvania, and after a year began working there as a laboratory instructor.
 After another year working at Bryn Mawr, Weeks returned to Harvard to continue to work towards her doctorate in 1936.

 During this time, Weeks also began working as a professor at Wellesley College, Massachusetts, as a laboratory instructor of historical and physical geology, geomorphology, cartography, and much more.
 She later became a member of the faculty as an assistant professor.
 Her knowledge and skill in cartography, as well as being ambidextrous, led to her teaching map-making to Navy officers during World War II.
-Due to the constraints and rationing that came with the war, it wasn’t until 1949 when Weeks was awarded her doctorate.
+Due to the constraints and rationing that came with the war, it wasn't until 1949 when Weeks was awarded her doctorate.